vhyrro/vhyrro.github.io/src/content/blog/neorg/luarocks.md

   An example is fuzzy finding - implementing a fuzzy finding algorithm from scratch is tedious, installing the `fzy` luarock gives us a fully-featured and well-tested repository right at our fingertips.
 Less bugs, less work.

+- _Luarocks is critical for the upcoming GTD implementation to function_.
+This part will be discussed in further detail in another blog post :p

 ## Backwards Compatibility?